 When Johnson Matthey exited the precious metals industry in 2015, Asahi Refining of Japan moved in to secure its facilities in North America.
 As a result, the North American market gained a new private mint producing cast silver bars, minted ingots, and silver rounds.
 Among the options when you buy silver bars are the new and emerging product lineups from Asahi’s North American facilities.
 Today, 100 oz Silver Asahi Florida Bars are available to you online at Silver.com.

-- Available to ship to you inside of a discreet cardboard box!
+- Available to ship to you inside individual boxes of Monster Boxes of five bars!

 - Classic cats bar design!